 Student affiliation comes with several privileges and services.
 Students can apply for various WCFIA student grants, propose and organize student conferences, apply to participate in WCFIA programs and research clusters, and much more.

 Graduate students are supported through pre-dissertation, language, and travel grants, dissertation fellowships, and other forms of fellowships (see Opportunities for Graduate Students).
-In addition, the WCFIA runs a residential program for twenty-five Graduate Student Associates (GSAs).
+In addition, the WCFIA runs a residential program for twenty-four Graduate Student Associates (GSAs).
 These students receive up to $2,500 for conference and research expenses related to dissertation research and professional development.
 The GSAs are central to the Center’s mission of research development and are major contributors to the Center’s interdisciplinary missions.
 Erez Manela (Department of History) has directed the GSA Program since 2009 and, together with staff members Clare Putnam and Ann Townes, coordinates a weekly seminar where students share their research with one another.